Trim

 • We work closely with students' individual circumstances and develop a personalized track for successful completion of the program based on a timeline that best meets their needs.

-Seminole State offers prerequisite courses that prepare A.A. degree students for the following music major:
+Seminole State offers pathway courses that prepare A.A. degree students for the following music majors:

 The possibilities you can explore with a music degree are endless.
 With an education in music, you can:

-Speak with an instructor, a Seminole State counselor or visit the Career Development Center for information on careers in music.
+Speak with an instructor or Seminole State counselor, or visit the Career Center for more information about careers in music.